a3r0id/censys-bot/README.md

 + Your Bot's invite code
 + Your Censys.io User ID
 + Your Censys.io Secret Token
-+ Your bot's Discord Token
++ Your Discord bot Token
 + The ID of the Emoji you want the bot to react to messages with.

 ### Customizable Settings in your *Config.json*: